yongyct/singapore-pools-analysis/README.md

 # Getting Started
 ## Prerequisites
-This project uses jupyter notebook, see [here](https://jupyter.readthedocs.io/en/latest/install.html) for installation The following libraries are used for this notebook:
+This project uses jupyter notebook, see [here](https://jupyter.readthedocs.io/en/latest/install.html) for installation.

+The following libraries are used for this notebook (installed via [anaconda](https://www.anaconda.com/distribution/)):
 * beautifulsoup4
 * numpy
 * pandas